UPDATED: Mistakes with company rebranding

-As a business continues to expand rapidly in different markets, cities and even globally there could be several reasons for rebranding from trademark issues in different cities to develop a new identity with new consumers.
+As a company continues to expand rapidly in different markets, cities and even globally there could be several reasons for rebranding from trademark issues in different cities to developing a new identity with new consumers.

-A rebrand can be a successful change for a business only if done right.
-These are the mistakes to avoid when rebranding a business.
+A rebrand can be a successful change for a company but only if it is done right.
+These are the mistakes to avoid when starting a rebranding strategy.

 Just winging it